-Crohn's disease (CD) represents one of the primary inflammatory bowel diseases (IBD) and is thought to develop due to dysregulated inflammatory responses in genetically susceptible individuals.
-Over the course of the past decade especially, CD has become an increasingly global disease, with growing incidence in newly industrialized countries ^{1-3}.
-The number of CD cases is predicted to increase in the US by almost 1.5-fold by 20254.
-Some reports have attributed this growth in substantive part to the increase in CD cases among the pediatric population, which has more than doubled since the start of the 21st century and remains the fastest-growing affected age group ^{5-8}.
+Crohn's disease (CD) is a primary inflammatory bowel disease (IBD) and is thought to develop due to dysregulated inflammatory responses in genetically susceptible individuals.
+Over the course of the past decade especially, CD has become an increasingly global disease, with growing incidence in newly industrialized countries (1-3).
+The number of CD cases is predicted to increase in the United States by almost 1.5-fold by 2025 (4).
+Some reports have attributed this growth in substantive part to the increase in CD cases among the pediatric population; incidence of these types of cases has more than doubled since the start of the 21st century, and the pediatric population remains the fastest-growing affected age group (5-8).

-The precise causes of CD are still enigmatic, but it is believed to be an aberrant immune response to a complex interaction of factors including environmental exposures, genetics, and the gut microbiome.
-Both adult and pediatric CD are characterized by non-contiguous lesions in the gastrointestinal tract that can lead to chronic abdominal pain, diarrhea, fistulas, and/or abscesses.
-Up to 30% of CD patients are pediatric, and these patients tend to exhibit a more severe phenotype due to concomitant issues of growth failure, poor bone density, and delayed puberty^{9,10}.
-Although for some patients the existing therapies can aid in mucosal healing to decrease the need for surgical intervention and improve the overall quality of life, there is currently no cure ^{10,11}.
-Treatment of CD can differ greatly across patients since the appropriate therapeutic regimen relies on many factors including location and behavior of disease, comorbidities, previous treatments, and age ^{12,13}.
-Remission of CD remains difficult to achieve, especially in pediatric patients12.
+The precise causes of CD are still enigmatic, but CD is believed to be an aberrant immune response to a complex interaction of factors including environmental exposures, genetics, and the gut microbiome.
+Both adult and pediatric CD are characterized by noncontiguous lesions in the gastrointestinal tract that can lead to chronic abdominal pain, diarrhea, fistulas, and/or abscesses.
+Up to 30% of patients with CD are pediatric, and these patients tend to exhibit a more severe phenotype due to concomitant issues of growth failure, poor bone density, and delayed puberty (9, 10).
+Although for some patients the existing therapies can aid in mucosal healing to decrease the need for surgical intervention and improve the overall quality of life, there is currently no cure to CD (10, 11).
+Treatment of CD can differ greatly across patients, since the appropriate therapeutic regimen relies on many factors including location and behavior of disease, comorbidities, previous treatments, and age (12, 13).
+Remission of CD remains difficult to achieve, especially in pediatric patients (12).
 The complexity and heterogeneity of CD and the highly variable efficacy of existing therapeutic options highlight the need for novel intervention methods.
-The development of novel biomarkers and prognostic indicators could further aid clinicians in determining disease trajectory and response to therapy14.